Coleby, North Kesteven: Coleby Hall

 Coleby Hall is a Grade II* listed country house which stands near the church in a park of around 50 acre.
 It is a gabled house constructed in coursed rubble and ashlar with a red-tiled ridge roof, built in 1628 for Sir William Lister of Rippingale, the father of Thomas Lister (1597–1668).
 The hall became the property of his nephew, William who was the father of Thomas Lister MP.

 After the death of his father, William, the hall was inherited by Thomas Lister, MP (c.1658 – 8 February 1718) who was the great great-nephew of Sir William Lister of Rippingale, and he extended the hall by adding the eastern gable in 1687, On his death, it passed to his eldest daughter, Mary and thence in 1734 to her nephew, Thomas Scrope.
 Scrope altered and further extended the hall and in 1762 built in the grounds a folly of a Temple to Romulus and Remus (now grade I listed).
 In 1774 a gateway to the Hall was built as an imitation ruined Roman arch based on Newport Arch in Lincoln.
 Ownership passed to the Tempest family in 1856 who made major alterations to the hall and estate before selling it on.
-It was later bought by the Fowkes family, and apart from being requisitioned by the military during the Second World War, remained in their possession until 1981, when it was sold to property developers.
+Eleanor Blanche Tempest, who lived in the Hall from 1894 until her husband's death in 1920, transcribed the parish register of Coleby.
+The hall was later bought by the Fowkes family, and apart from being requisitioned by the military during the Second World War, remained in their possession until 1981, when it was sold to property developers.
 In 2000 Coleby Hall consisted of subdivided separate dwellings, each having their own 20th century 20 garden.
 Currently, in 2023, it consists of a pleasure ground and woodland of 12 hectares surrounding the 17th- and 18th-century house.
 The stables and coach house both late 18th century buildings grade II listed buildings are also now private dwellings.